OmniSharp/omnisharp-sublime/README.md

 ## C# language-specific settings
- Create C# settings as shown in this picture
+ Create C# settings file as shown in this picture

  ![Imgur](http://i.imgur.com/KjcPSFq.png)

- This will launch completion on . and < symbols
+ Paste the below in.
+This will launch intellisense on . and < symbols
- Edit C#-sublime-settings
  ```
  {
     "auto_complete": true,